bernicetempleman/SN-Service-Catalog-Design/README.md

 # Service-Catalog-Design
 Service Request Management system provides an intuitive interface with predefined work flows for IT requests to be reliably submitted, routed, approved, monitored and delivered with minimum human interference.
 Every individuals developed complex Service Catalog using Custom Table, including Catalog Clients scripts/Catalog UI policies, and complex Workflows.

+- Composite service request
+- Minimum one custom table
+- Minimum four tasks created by workflow
+- Notifications
+- Form design should have between 10 and 15 variables at minimum
+- Set different stages / set different state of the RITM

 ## Technologies Used
 - ServiceNow
 - IT Service Management